Vertical guide· 7 min read· Updated 23 May 2026

 Can I separate sarees, lehengas, and kurtis into different categories?

 Yes.
-Storzu allows unlimited categories on every plan, including the Free plan.
+Storzu allows unlimited categories on every plan, including the Free forever plan.
 Most boutiques organise their catalog by garment type (Sarees / Lehengas / Kurtis / Suits / Dupattas), occasion (Bridal / Festive / Daily wear), or fabric (Silk / Cotton / Georgette).
 Customers can browse and filter by category on your storefront.

 How should I price my boutique items online?